centreon/centreon-documentation/versioned_docs/version-24.04/installation/architectures.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 If you are monitoring a small number of hosts and services, a central server is enough.
 However, to monitor a large number of hosts and services, you will need to distribute the load over multiple servers.
+XXXXXXXXXX

 All servers (central, remote and pollers) in your architecture must have the same major version of Centreon.
 It is also recommended that they have the same minor version.